-A registration must indicate whether the security interest to which it relates is (or is to be) a PMSI to any extent.
+A registration must indicate whether the security interest to which it relates is (or will be) a PMSI to any extent.
 To do this you check the box “A Purchase Money Security Interest (PMSI) is claimed” in step 2 of the registration process.

 A PMSI is a particular type of security interest.
 A PMSI is distinguished from a standard security interest in two main ways: its manner of creation and the priority it receives relative to other security interests in the same collateral.